jackieliang5985/207-PROJECT/README.md

 ### Adding Images as Nodes

-- **User Story:** John uploads an image as a draggable node on the board to incorporate visual elements.
+- **User Story:** John selects an image from the image selection as a draggable node on the board to incorporate visual elements.
   - **Assigned to**: Jackie

 #### Use Cases: